ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 ```
 {{< illustration src="img/search-ok-hug.png"        name="Search results for hug"            alt="Search result for the query `hug` now displaying multiple emoji including hugs" >}}

 This time, I have my `hugs` emoji when I search for `hug`.
 I also have other results, but that's fine for me.
 I don't expect
-to have only one results and picking the right one as long as it is visible on screen with few to no scroll it's ok for me.
+to have only one result and picking the right one as long as it is visible on screen with few to no scrolls is ok for me.

-> side note: I could have also used prefix search, but I don't always search using the beginning of emojis name, so I prefer using the fuzzy search.
+> side note: I could have also used prefix search, but I don't always search using the beginning of an emoji's name, so I prefer using the fuzzy search.

 ## :purple_square: Skin tones

-If I search for `ok hand` I find the emoji right.
-But as you can see, there is only the standard variation.
-The yellow one.
+If I search for `ok hand` I find the emoji, right?
+But as you can see, there is only the standard variation - the yellow one.
 I would like to have the skin tone variation as well.

 {{< illustration src="img/search-ok-hand-no-black.png" name="Search results for ok hand" alt="Search result for the query `ok hand` displaying only the yellow emoji" >}}

-> Open your mind again and imagine a narrator with a deep voice pop in your head and says the following:
+> Open your mind again and imagine a narrator with a deep voice popping in your head and saying the following:
-> "Zed did not know hard it will be to include those fancy skin toned emojis.
-Hours will pass before he finally understands"
+> "Zed did not know how hard it would be to include those fancy skin toned emojis.
+Hours would pass before he finally understands."

-Before continuing, I need to explain (what I understood) how emoji and UTF8 works for skin tone variations.
+Before continuing, I need to explain (what I understood) how emojis and UTF-8 works for skin tone variations.
-UTF8 characters can be composed together.
+UTF-8 characters can be composed together.
 This allows to create what we call [ligatures](https://en.wikipedia.org/wiki/Ligature_(writing)).
-Basically, you take the code of two character, and you smash them together in one UTF8 character.
-On your screen, if you reader and font is compatible
+Basically, you take the code of two characters, and you smash them together into one UTF-8 character.
+On your screen, if your reader and font are compatible,
 you will see a different character in place of the two characters.
-The beauty of the thing is that even if your reader or font are not compatible, you
+The beauty of it is that even if your reader or font are not compatible, you
-will see the originals characters anyway.
-Cool right.
+will still see the original characters anyway.
+Cool, right?

-Emoji skin tone is handle like this.
-You "smash" together the original emoji and the skin tone color to create a new emoji of the original one but the
+Emoji skin tone is handled like this.
+You "smash" together the original emoji and the skin tone color to create a new emoji of the original one, but the
 yellow is replaced by the skin tone.

 ```
 1F44C                                                  ; fully-qualified     # 👌 E0.6 OK hand